chiffa/BioFlow/dev_log.rst

         - REQUIRE: the current weighting strategy will be encoded as a function using node types (or rather sources).

- - TODO: [SANITY]: Feed the location of the output folders for logs with the main parameters
-    - TEST: create a function to generate paths from a root location
-    - DONE: define new "TODO"s : (TRACING, OPTIMIZE and CURRENT)
-    - TODO: Move the "info" log outputs to the parameters
-    - TEST: Allow the user to provide the names for the locations where the information will be stored
-    - TEST: trace the pipings of the output / log locations

  - TODO: [USABILITY] Improve the progress reporting Move the INFO to a progress bar.
 The problem is that we are working with multiple threads in async environment.
 This can be mitigated by using the `aptbar` library